Skip to the Main Content

 In your previous comment about flat functors, you wrote:

 OK… but what’s a flat functor?
 I won’t give the definition, but to a first approximation, a flat functor is a functor that preserves finite limits.
-This is actually true when C has finite limits.
-It’s also true that flat functors preserve all finite limits that exist in C. It’s somehow a bit daft to think about finite-limit-preserving functors on a category that doesn’t have all finite limits; flatness is the righteous concept.
+This is actually true when CC has finite limits.
+It’s also true that flat functors preserve all finite limits that exist in CC.
+It’s somehow a bit daft to think about finite-limit-preserving functors on a category that doesn’t have all finite limits; flatness is the righteous concept.

 Somehow this scared me off, as if you were saying “I could tell you what flat functors actually are, but that would drive you stark raving mad, so I’ll spare you…”